How to add Brake Fluid

 - Use a cloth or towel to clean the master cylinder’s reservoir and cap to prevent dirt or water from entering while you service it.
 Clean the fluid lines too, if they need it.

-- If your fluid is below the “MIN” line, carefully pry the reservoir cap off, and then add brake fluid until the level is just under the “MAX” line.
+- If your fluid is below the “MIN” line, carefully remove the reservoir cap, and then add brake fluid until the level is just under the “MAX” line.
 Do not overfill.

-- Using a completely clean towel or a lint-free cloth, clean the inside of the reservoir cap: It may have brake fluid, dirt/debris, or both on it, and needs to be clean before you put it back on.
+- Using a completely clean towel or a lint-free cloth, clean the inside of the reservoir cap: It may have brake fluid, dirt/debris, or both on it, and must be cleaned before you put it back on.

 - Carefully set the reservoir cap on the reservoir, and press down on all four corners until it clicks into place.